GoogleCloudPlatform/workflows-demos/workflow-executes-other-workflows/README.md

           - iteration : ${args.iteration}
 ```

-It waits 10 seconds to simulate doing some work:
+It does some work.
+In this case, it simply waits 10 seconds to simulate doing
+some work:

 ```yaml
     - wait: